This story was last updated June 29. // See the latest information from the CDC here.

-With the coronavirus killing people and disrupting daily life in the United States and across the world, many people are asking how to identify the symptoms and what to do if they become ill.
-Here are some answers:
+The novel coronavirus COVID-19 continues to spread and disrupt daily life in the United States and around the world, with over 10 million confirmed cases and 500,000 deaths worldwide as of June 29.
+What are the symptoms of COVID-19, and what should people do if they become ill?
+Here are some answers.

 What are the symptoms of coronavirus?

-The symptoms may appear two to 14 days after exposure to the virus, according to the CDC.
+The symptoms may appear two to 14 days after exposure to the coronavirus, according to the CDC.

 The illness, known officially as COVID-19, can be mild to severe.